-Diploma & Certificate Programs - 16 week terms, semester credit programs
+Diploma & Certificate Programs - 16 week terms, semester credit programs credits

-Attempted Credit Hours Minimum CGPA 12 up to 150% semester credits 2.00
+Attempted Credit Hours

+12 up to 150% semester

 3. Maximum Time Frame for Completion

 The student must complete the program within a time frame that does not exceed 150% of the published length of the program.
 Length is based on the total program credits.
 For example, if a program is 100 credits, the student must be able to complete the program within 150 credits or less.